karttur/AI4SH-db/_posts/2024/2024-03-16-ai4sh-db_edna.markdown

 The sample to analyse is always the mixed sample from each sample event, where either only the topsoil (0-20 cm) or both the topsoil and subsoil (20-50 cm) are analysed.
 If both are analysed, two metadata records (table _ednaanalysismeta_) must be created for the same sample.
 The metadata should also include the name and contact of the (certified/centralised) eDNA laboratory that analysed the sample.
 The schema thus also contains a table for registering the laboratories used by AI4SH (_laboratory_).

-Because the eDNA registered both taxa ("form") and guild ("function"), there are two separate support tables that list the possible forms (table: _taxa_) and functions (table: _guild_) to register.
+Because the eDNA analysis includes both taxa ("form") and guild ("function"), there are two separate support tables that list the possible forms (table: _taxa_) and functions (table: _guild_) to register.
 These must be filled beforehand by the specialists responsible.
 Only entries recorded in the support tables will then be allowed in the two tables holding the final analysis results, _taxaheterogenity_ and _guildabundance_.

 The method applied for the identification of taxa and guilds, metabarcoding, include a number of steps once the sample is received by the laboratory:
 - extraction,